aecombs/TaxSoftwareReconciliation/README.txt

 ## How to Use

 To use this script, you'll need to replace the mock data in `eway_clients.csv` and `lacerte_clients.csv` with your actual client data.

-You'll also need update the `preparers.py` file that includes a python dict named `preparers`.
-This dict will need to list each preparer's representative number as the key with the corresponding name as it appears in eWay as the value.
+You'll also need update the `preparers.py` file.
+The required changes are as follows.

+# Update the `preparers` dict to list each preparer's representative number as the key with the corresponding name as it appears in eWay as the value

-Here is an example:
+Ex.:

 > preparers = {
 >   '0': 'Lorem Ipsum',